AcalaNetwork/acala-evm-dev-docs/network/network-setup/local-development-network.md

 ![Cleaning up the local development network](<../../.gitbook/assets/image (4) (1).png>)

 ### start a light stack
 A light stack is a stack without subquery services, it only contains mandala node and eth rpc adapter.
-It's useful when you want to test some simple transactions, but it lacks the ability to fetch logs. ([when do I need subquery?](https://evmdocs.acala.network/miscellaneous/faqs#when-do-i-need-to-provide-subquery-url-for-eth-rpc-adpater-or-evmrpcprovider))
+It's useful when you want to test some simple transactions locally, but it lacks the ability to fetch some historical logs. ([when do I need subquery?](https://evmdocs.acala.network/miscellaneous/faqs#when-do-i-need-to-provide-subquery-url-for-eth-rpc-adpater-or-evmrpcprovider))

 To start a light stack, first start a local mandala node
 ```